 There’s also Brannavan Gnanalingam’s Sprigs.
 Like a lot of young people, fifteen-year-old Priya Gaianan wants to fit in and be accepted.
 And that’s difficult enough as a person of Sri Lankan background living in Auckland.
 So, when one of Priya’s friends invites her to go along to a party one Saturday night, Priya accepts.
 It takes some doing, but she gets permission from her parents and goes to the party.
 It’s an end-of-season party for an exclusive boys school rugby team, so the mood is upbeat, the music’s playing, and the drink is flowing.
 Priya drinks too much and ends up being gang-raped by four of the rugby players.
 Someone records what happened, and it’s soon up on the Internet and being downloaded.
 Priya, of course, is devastated, and at first, can’t even tell her parents.
 When she does finally tell them, and the police get involved, they find that the guilty people have shared the video and commented on it and had several text conversations about what happened.
 They use the web to share what happened and try to stay out of trouble, and the police use it to press their case.

 And that’s the thing about the World Wide Web.
 It’s got many uses – more each day – and can used for both good and bad, for both committing and stopping crimes.
 Happy birthday, WWW.
 Love it or hate it, the Web is entrenched.

-*NOTE: The title of this post is a line from B.A.
-Robertson and Mike Rutherford’s The Living Years.
+*NOTE: The title of this post is a line from Billy Bragg’s Ten Mysterious Photos That Can’t Be Explained.